Rip and Roll – the continuation

 Related Posts:

-2 thoughts on “Rip and Roll – the continuation”
+2 Replies to “Rip and Roll – the continuation”

 1. Absolutely brilliant!
 Eloquently sums up the feelings of everyone I’ve spoken to on the issue.